All About Series | December 10, 2024

 Electric school buses are equipped with technology to address the impacts from cold weather on the battery

-Cold weather does reduce electric school buses' range by slowing reactions within the battery and because more energy is needed to maintain the cabin temperature and the temperature of the batteries themselves.
+Cold weather does reduce electric school bus’s range by slowing reactions within the battery and because more energy is needed to maintain the cabin temperature and the temperature of the batteries themselves.
 When the ambient temperature is warmer, an electric school bus utilizes all its energy to exclusively propel the vehicle and therefore achieve peak driving ranges.
 The impacts from cold weather on range can vary depending on several factors like the bus’s route terrain and heating system; however, electric school buses are designed with technology to minimize these impacts.

 First, electric school buses are equipped with battery thermal management systems that maintain an internal temperature range for safe battery function.
 The battery thermal management system draws energy from the batteries both during operation and while idling or charging, which helps the battery operate at its optimal temperature in all conditions.
 This pulls some power from the battery and helps ensure that the bus can safely and effectively perform even in extreme cold.